RestorationDev/Imaging-Basics/README.md

 ## 2. Median Filtering

 Median filtering is a non-linear technique used to reduce noise while preserving edges.
-It replaces each pixel's value with the median of the intensities in its neighborhood, making it effective for removing salt-and-pepper noise.
+It replaces each pixel's value with the median of the intensities in its neighborhood commonly 3 x 3, making it effective for removing salt-and-pepper noise.

 ## 3. Spatial Filtering (Blur)